 4. Knee Sleeves Are No Substitute For Form

 Good form is key to good squatting!
 A lot of pain experienced with squats comes directly from poor positioning, posture, and form.
 It’s you that needs to control your form, not depending on knee sleeves to do it for you.

-Before I tell you about the pros and cons of wearing knee sleeves for squatting, or any other weight lifting activities that puts excessive and extreme pressure on your knee joints, I want to share some insight into knees and obesity.
+How about some insight into knees and obesity.
 This is something I like to rant about, and knees, obesity, and powerlifting really have a lot in common.